Rubick07/rubick07/README.md

          <br>
          Description:
          <br>
          This project is a RPG focused on battle system development and gameplay action architecture.
-The main goal was to develop a scalable gameplay foundation byimplementing the Command Pattern for unit actions, integrating animations and particle effects, and basic battle flow.
+The main goal was to develop a scalable gameplay foundation by implementing the Command Pattern for unit actions, integrating animations and particle effects, and basic battle flow.
 In addition to the combat system, I also developed supporting systems in this project is the World UI and Using DG Tween to animate UI animation and city exploration features including item purchasing, inventory management, and player movement.
          <br><br>
          Things I learned in this project
          <br>